 "New Development" means the placement or erection of any solid material or structure; change in the density or intensity of use of land, including, but not limited to any other division of land, including lot splits, change in the intensity of use of water, or of access thereto; and the construction, reconstruction, demolition, or alteration of the size of any structure.
-New development does not include workovers or other maintenance, conducted between the hours of 7 a.m. and 7 p.m, except in cases of emergency as approved by the Petroleum Administrator.

-"Active Observation well" is a well used to monitor the operational integrity and conditions in a gas storage reservoir, the reservoir protective area or strata above or below the gas storage horizon.
+"Observation well" is a well used to monitor the operational integrity and conditions in a gas storage reservoir, the reservoir protective area or strata above or below the gas storage horizon.